Leoburgur/Juke-Box-Sumulator/README.md

 ```python
 cd Juke-box
 ```
-remeber to replace any path in the .py files with your own path, THEY ARE EXACT PATHS, IF THEY ARE NOT CHNAGED THE CODE WILL REFUSE TO RUN!
+remeber to replace any path in the .py files with your own path, **THEY ARE EXACT PATHS, IF THEY ARE NOT CHNAGED THE CODE WILL REFUSE TO RUN!**
 ### Usage

-To run the GUI version, use the following command:
+To run the software, use the following command:
 ```python
 python3 'Juke box.py'
 ```

 #### To Do
-- [ ] Create `requirements.txt`
+- [x] Create `requirements.txt`
-- [ ] Look for hard to identify bugs
+- [x] Look for hard to identify bugs